 6. Haleiwa Beach Park

-It has plenty of amenities, including free parking, restrooms, showers, picnic tables, and grassy lawns.
-Plus, it's located right next to Haleiwa Town and other popular Haleiwa beaches like Alii Beach, Pua'ena Point, and Kaiaka Bay.
+🚿 Amenities: Free parking, restrooms, outdoor showers, picnic tables, and grassy areas are available throughout the park.
+It sits right next to Haleiwa Town and is close to other nearby beaches like Ali'i Beach, Pu'aena Point, and Kaiaka Bay.

 - Waimea Bay